Why Our Subscription Has No Tiers (And Why Every Other Outdoor App Does)

 When tiers make sense (and when they don’t)

 Tiers make sense when you have genuinely different products for genuinely different audiences.
-A consumer recreational tier and a commercial guide-services tier are different products with different support needs, different liability profiles, different feature requirements, and different price points.
+A consumer recreational app and a commercial guide-services tool are different products with different support needs, different liability profiles, different feature requirements, and different price points.
 That is not what most outdoor app tiering looks like today.
 Most tiering is a single product cut into pieces to extract more revenue from the same audience standing in the same parking lot.
 The first kind is honest market segmentation, and we’d do it without hesitation if the audiences ever really diverged.
 The second is a paywall dressed up to look like a plan picker.

 Will we ever change?